bswck/netcast_old/README.md

 # netcast
-Create data structures and send it over the network easily with the netcast serialize &amp; reinterpret system.
+Create data structures and send it over the network easily with the netcast dump and load system.